RonFrancesca/AudioMosaicing-Freesound-Essentia/README.md

 ```
 (the file requiremennts.txt is in the repository)

-Otherwise, you can manually install the single modules with the following commands:
+Otherwise, you can manually install the single modules with the following commands.

 In Ubuntu the user can install all these modules it is as simple as typing on the terminal:
 ```